Configuring CLIProxyAPI for OpenClaw

 Quick explanation of important fields

-baseUrl: CLIProxyAPI endpoint (must include/v1if the proxy uses OpenAI-compatible standard).apiKey: key for OpenClaw to authenticate to the proxy.api: in actual configuration this isopenai-completions.models[].id: must exactly match the model ID exposed by the proxy.models.mode: "replace": use the list of models you declare to replace the default list.
+baseUrl: CLIProxyAPI endpoint (must include/v1if the proxy uses the OpenAI-compatible standard).apiKey: key for OpenClaw to authenticate with the proxy.api: in the actual configuration, it isopenai-completions.models[].id: must exactly match the model ID exposed by the proxy.models.mode: "replace": uses the model list you declared to replace the default list.

 3) Set primary + fallback model for the default agent